 In the philosophy world, Plato ranks with Socrates, Aristotle, and other greats.
 It’s easy to assume that his work is only digestible by geniuses.

 Who sits down to read Plato on their lunch break, anyway?
-Surprisingly, this book isn’t too hard to read.
+Surprisingly, Five Dialogues isn’t too hard to read.
 With plenty of wisdom that will stretch your mind, it’s still comprehensible by the average reader.
 Plato focuses on life and death, two subjects that might inspire you to start end-of-life planning.

 7. A Little History of Philosophy by Nigel Warburton